Family Re-Housing Stabilization Program (FRSP)

 The Family Re-Housing Stabilization Program (FRSP), also commonly known as Rapid Re-Housing for Families (RRH-F), is a time-limited housing and support program designed to assist families experiencing homelessness to afford dignified and safe housing in the private market.
 Rental assistance and support services are provided for 12 to 18 months based on the needs of the household.

 FRSP has the following characteristics:

-The program, through the District of Columbia Housing Authority (DCHA), will pay the first month’s rent and a security deposit.
+The program, through the Greater Washington Urban League (GWUL), will pay the first month’s rent and a security deposit.

 Program participants select their own housing unit and sign their own lease.

 Housing must meet the fair rent standards as determined by DCHA and pass a DCHA provided Housing Quality Standards (HQS) inspection by a licensed HQS inspector.